 Kings of Rome with dates of reign

 Second legendary king of Rome.
-Sabine, religious legislator, founder of priest and craft colleges; he moderated customs in Rome and enacted numerous laws.
+Sabine, a religious legislator, and founder of priest and craft colleges; moderated customs in Rome and enacted numerous laws.

 Third King of Rome.
 He enjoyed the fame of the great warrior, the conqueror of Alba Long.
 He built many meetings for the Senate, including Hostilius’s curia.